Synthetixio/SIPs/SIPS/sip-15.md

 Storage of the mapping of accounts marked for liquidation and the time marked for liquidation.

-Consider using `eternalStorage` to map the `liquidation` struct values such as the `isFlagged` boolean and `uint` for the `startTime` to allow Liquidations Contract to be upgraded.
+Using `eternalStorage` to map the `liquidation` struct values such as the `isFlagged` as boolean and `uint` for the `startTime` to allow Liquidations Contract to be upgraded.

 Mapping for Liquidations - `mapping(address => liquidation) public liquidations`